ckswilliams/modOpenREM/docs/netdicom-qr-config.rst

 You need a DICOM store service set up - see :doc:`import` for details.

-If you are using a third party DICOM Store server, then you will need to add the details as per :doc:`netdicom-nodes` but do not use the 'advaanced' section.
+If you are using a third party DICOM Store server, then you will need to add the details as per :doc:`netdicom-nodes` but do not use the 'advanced' section.

 To configure a remote query retrieve SCP, on the ``Config`` menu select ``DICOM networking``, then click ``Add new QR Node`` and fill in the details: